jessebadry/DynamicSQLite/README.md

-DynamicSQLite makes it easy to save data to a database!
+DynamicSQLite makes it easy to save data to a single static database!

+The default name is db.sqlite

 # Example
 ```python